Disaster Manual: Section 9 - Insurance Issues

 Q. 9-29 My house got water in it from the flood.
 I had damage to the roof, which is sagging, and rain water came in through the roof.
 I don’t have flood insurance, but I do have homeowner’s insurance.
 What, if anything, may be covered under my homeowner’s policy?

-When wind forces rain through an opening in your home causing water damage to the inside, the damage is caused by “wind-driven rain.”
+The damage from wind forcing rain inside your home is different from flood damage and may still be covered by a policy that does not cover flood damage.
 Your homeowner’s insurance policy may or may not cover this type of damage, depending on type of policy and the specific language in your policy.

-Q. 9-30 II’ve received a check from the insurance company but am not satisfied with the amount.
+Q. 9-32 I’ve received a check from the insurance company but am not satisfied with the amount.
 I plan to file a complaint to request additional funds be paid.
 Should I cash the check?
 If I cash the check, does it mean that I accept their decision and amount of payment?

 You should not endorse/sign a check before discussing your concerns with the company.
 Call the adjuster or company first before cashing the check.
 In addition, read both sides of the check carefully, as well as any accompanying documents.
 Some companies have a release from further liability disclaimer printed on the back of the check.
 The disclaimer sometimes states that your endorsement of the check releases the insurance company from any further liability.
 In some cases, particularly when dealing with damaged real property, the check may be a partial payment to initiate repairs.
 Additional funds may be released when you submit proof that repairs have been completed.
 Please be sure that you understand what the check represents and how cashing it will affect you prior to taking any action regarding the check.
 If you need more of an explanation or information, talk to your agent or insurance company.